Focused Funding Grant

 Application Conditions

-· Must be completed in full and a letter of support provided by the school principal or vice principal.
+· Must be completed in full and include a letter of support provided by the school principal or vice principal.

 *A public school is defined as a school within a school division that is governed by a publicly elected school board.